ji-zai/personal-site/content/essays/seek-truth.md

 What exactly are we deluded about regarding ourselves that leads us to be deluded about the systems we study?
 What causes it?
 And can we overcome it?

-In order to answer this, I propose a theory of mind that I think is sufficiently accurate based on my own experiences and observation of others to be able to help us understand self-delusion in a useful way. (note: In no way did I "come up" with this.
+In order to answer these questions, I propose a theory of mind that I think is sufficiently accurate based on my own experiences and observation of others, in order to try and make sense of self-delusion in a useful way that doesn't just treat it as some abstract philosophical concept. *(note: In no way did I "come up" with this.
 There are many, many theories of mind from all parts of the world, in probably all time periods of human history.
 This is just what I think is the simplest, most useful way to look at the mind for the purpose of understanding what seeking truth means, that I've found reasonably accurate based on my observations.
-There are likely more fundamental truths of the mind that is more aligned with reality.).
+There are likely more fundamental truths of the mind that is more aligned with reality.).*

-The mind operates by thinking and by feeling.
+The mind has two modes: it thinks and it feels.

+Thinking can be through language or audiovisual imagination.
+Examples:
+- Your inner monologue: your voice (note: or rather, what you think is your voice) that you hear speak in your mind.
+- Imagining a painting, diagram, picture, a visual scene of something happening.
+- Imagining sounds (that may go along with a visual scene, or on its own).

+A feeling is grounded in your body in the form of sensations.

+These are fundamentally distinct ways of operating, that often happen simultaneously whether we realize it or not.